PohlDaniel/AngryGL/README.md

 # AngryGL

-This repository contains a slightly modified version of https://github.com/ntcaston/AngryGL containing also the assets from the Unity Project https://github.com/UnityTechnologies/AngryBots_ECS.
+This repository contains a slightly modified version of https://github.com/ntcaston/AngryGL or https://www.youtube.com/watch?v=tInaI3pU19Y containing also the assets from the Unity Project https://github.com/UnityTechnologies/AngryBots_ECS.

 It also contains the dependencies for compiling, listed below